US 20-city home price index posts biggest gain since 2014

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+Reports last week showed sales of new houses dropped in November to the slowest pace in five months, while purchases of existing homes declined as record-low supply constrained demand.
+A gauge of home prices nationwide increased 8.4 per cent from a year earlier, the most since March 2014.

+"Although the full history of the pandemic's impact on housing prices is yet to be written, the data from the last several months are consistent with the view that Covid-19 has encouraged potential buyers to move from urban apartments to suburban homes," Craig Lazzara, managing director and global head of index investment strategy at S&P Dow Jones Indices, said in a statement.

 The S&P CoreLogic Case-Shiller data showed all cities posted year-over-year home-price gains, led by Phoenix, Seattle and San Diego.
-Data for Detroit were excluded because of pandemic-related reporting delays.
+Data for Detroit was excluded because of pandemic-related reporting delays.

 BT is now on Telegram!